agilitykees/datasciencecoursera_repo/README.md

 # datasciencecoursera_repo
-Assignment 1 - Create a repository in my GitHub account
+Assignment 1 - Create a repository in my Github account